Atlas of plant and animal histology

 The circulatory system consists of the cardiovascular system and lymphatic system.
 The cardiovascular system conducts the blood and is composed of arteries, veins, capillary nets, and the heart.
-The lymphatic system conducts the lymph and is constituted by more heterogeneous structures like lymphatic vessels, lymphatic ganglia, nodules, and organs like the spleen and thymus.
+The lymphatic system conducts the lymph and is constituted by more heterogeneous structures like lymphatic vessels, lymphatic nodes, nodules, and organs like the spleen and thymus.

 The main blood vessels are arteries, veins, and capillaries.
 Arteries and veins are made up of three layers, or tunics: tunica intima, tunica media, and tunica adventitia (Figure 2).
 The tunica intima is the innermost layer, in contact with the blood, and it consists of a squamous simple epithelium (endothelium), a basal lamina, and a layer of loose connective tissue.
 The tunica media is mainly composed of smooth muscle cells.
 The tunica adventitia is the outermost layer, and it is connective tissue.
 Arteries and arterioles show thicker walls than veins and small veins, respectively, to resist stronger blood pressures because they are closer to the heart.
 Arteries usually have a smaller diameter than veins and, together with their thicker walls, make them more rounded in histological sections, whereas veins show more irregular shapes.

-Arteries and large veins contain other small blood vessels irrigating their walls, which are known as "vasa vasorum" (vessels of the vessels).
-This inner net of vessels is found closer to the tunica adventitia in arteries and closer to the lumen in veins.
-Arteries are more easily damaged than veins during pathological conditions because the part of the tunica media (mostly smooth muscle) close to the lumen is less irrigated.
-In the walls of arteries and veins, there are nerve endings that modulate the contraction strength of the smooth muscle.
+Arteries and large veins contain small blood vessels irrigating their walls.
+This network of small blood vessels is known as "vasa vasorum" (vessels of the vessels), and it is found closer to the tunica adventitia in arteries, while it is closer to the lumen in veins.
+Arteries are more easily injured than veins during pathological situations because the part of the tunica media (mostly smooth muscle) close to the lumen receives less blood supply.
+Within the walls of arteries and veins, there are nerve endings that modulate the contraction strength of the smooth muscle, thus affecting the diameter of the lumen.

 1. Arteries